 The guideline also defines a groupwide catalog of risk categories to ensure that all risks along the value chain are identified.
 Identified risks have to be assigned to predefined risk categories.
 This catalog must be completely reviewed by all those responsible for risk in order to ensure uniform and complete identification of risks.
 To make risk assessment comparable, suggested risk assessments have been provided for all risk categories.

-Subsidiaries included are selected using a defined selection process based on revenue and earnings measures as well as risk factors specific to the business.
-The performance measures revenue and EBIT are applied depending on the business model of each subsidiary.
+Subsidiaries included are selected using a defined selection process based on revenue and earnings (EBIT) as well as risk factors specific to the business.
 This selection process ensures that all Schaeffler Group subsidiaries that are relevant from a materiality perspective are included in the risk management system.
-In 2017, 44 of 152 Schaeffler Group entities were included, representing 94% of revenue and 93% of the Schaeffler Group’s EBIT.
+In 2018, 42 of 153 Schaeffler Group entities were included, representing 94% of revenue and 93% of the Schaeffler Group’s EBIT.
 The remaining 111 entities are subject to an abbreviated risk survey process ensuring that all risks to the existence of the company as a going concern are identified.

 The risk management system only deals with risks exceeding a threshold of EUR 5 m on a net basis.
 Risks are assessed based on their amount of damage and their probability of occurrence.
 The assessment classifies the amount of damage of each risk in one of four categories: very low, low, medium, and high.
 Classification is performed based on the amount of damage for one year.
 The probability of occurrence is assessed using percentages and is classified in the four categories improbable, possible, probable, and highly probable.
 The combination of estimated amount of damage and probability of occurrence determines the risk class, which is classified as either low, medium, or high based on its impact on net assets, the financial position, and earnings.
 Risks are assigned to the various risk classes using the risk matrix.